l05er29/8bit_MP/README.md

 - **EPIC** (Explicitly Parallel Instruction Computing)

-We have chosen the RISC architecture for our microprocessor due to its simplicity, efficiency, and adaptability. we designed the microporcessor in three stages
+We have chosen the RISC architecture for our microprocessor due to its simplicity, efficiency, and adaptability.

+**Microprocessor Development Phases:**

+1. **Initial Design (Mid-Evaluation):**
-1. until mid evaluation - we studied many research papers and surfed the web for any resources for isa and architecture of the microprocessor and finished a non pipelined microprocressor which supports artithmetic and logical operations
+   We explored research papers and online resources to understand ISA and microprocessor architecture.
+We completed a non-pipelined microprocessor capable of arithmetic and logical operations.

+2. **Pipelining Implementation (Until July 20):**
-2. until july 23 - we pipelined the microprocessor along with some hazard detection units and handled raw and control hazards
+   We advanced to a pipelined microprocessor, incorporating hazard detection units to handle raw and control hazards effectively.

-3. until july
+3. **Enhancement Phase (Until July 27):**
+   With the extended submission deadline, we refined the design by adopting a superscalar architecture.
+This approach, which involved duplicating datapaths and managing data hazards, was chosen over complex out-of-order execution.
+We successfully implemented the instruction issuing unit, next PC logic, and forwarding paths based on insights from research papers.

 ## Instruction Set Architecture